vzaar/vzaar-api-php/README.md

 ```

 ##### Note
 As of version *1.3.0* the method signature for `getUploadSignature` has changed.
-The new method
-expects additional arguments which are required to support multipart uploads.
+The new method expects additional arguments which are required to support multipart uploads.

+`$redirectUrl`: if you are using redirection after your upload, specify redirect URL
+`$path`: path to the source file
+`$multipart`: if true, initiate a multipart upload
+`$filename`: source file name
+`$filesize`: source file size

 ### Uploading and processing videos